Electronic voting in Switzerland

 Electronic voting in Switzerland started in 2003 in the canton of Geneva, where the residents of Anières cast their vote using the Internet.
 This was the first trial of e-voting in Switzerland.
 In the following years, the number of people able to use electronic voting grew as more and more cantons began adopting such a system.

 The Swiss government has multiple reasons for using electronic voting.
 It can reduce costs and increase the speed of counting ballots.
-Swiss living aboard are able to vote more reliably.
+Swiss living abroad are able to vote more reliably.
 It could also help raise voter turnout (declining since the 1970s) since voting over the internet is considered by most to be more convenient.